31 May Never negotiate with a bully

 Those of us who loved him felt sucker punched.
 It was arbitrary, ugly, and unwinnable.
 George felt humiliated, defeated, and stuck.

-I told him bluntly, “You cannot work for her any longer.”
+Knowing he was out of plays, I said to him, “You cannot work for her any longer.”

 So we did everything we could to help him find a new job quickly.
 A couple of short months later, George accepted a job near his family with relief and renewed confidence.